dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/multiple_outputs.rst

    :lines: 26-33

 Notice how ``return_dict_results`` has two outputs.
-For the first time we have provided the name argument to an :py:class:`OutputDefinition`.
-(It defaults to ``'result'``, as it does in a :py:class:`DependencyDefinition`) These names must be unique and results returns by a solid transform function must be named one of these inputs.
-(In all previous examples the value returned by the transform had been implicitly wrapped in a :py:class:`Result` object with the name ``'result'``.)
+For the first time we have provided the name argument to an :py:class:`OutputDefinition <dagster.OutputDefinition>`.
+(The name of an output defaults to ``'result'``, as it does for a :py:class:`DependencyDefinition <dagster.DependencyDefinition>`) Output names must be unique and each result returned by a solid's transform function must have a name that corresponds to one of these inputs.
+(In all previous examples the value returned by the transform had been implicitly wrapped by the system in a :py:class:`Result <dagster.Result>` object with the name ``'result'``.)

-So from ``return_dict_results`` we used :py:class:`MultipleResults` to return all outputs from this transform.
+So from ``return_dict_results`` we used :py:class:`MultipleResults <dagster.MultipleResults>`
+to return all outputs from this transform.

-Next let's examine the :py:class:`PipelineDefinition`:
+Next let's examine the :py:class:`PipelineDefinition <dagster.PipelineDefinition>`:

 .. literalinclude:: ../../dagster/tutorials/intro_tutorial/multiple_outputs.py
    :linenos: